 As soon as a boy grows older, his first demand and wish are to get a beautiful bike.
 It is not because everyone else in his college has a bike, but the sweet ride makes you feel alive.
 The wind touches your face while you are riding your killer-looking bike!
 It is an adventure altogether to ride it on the beach.
 A large section of the people desire to own one, and you are one of them.
 The question in your mind is the following – How much does a motorcycle weigh?

 Novices may not pay attention to this little detailing, but even the specs of a bike have ‘dry weight’ and ‘wet weight.’
 You may think it is easy to know the weight of your bike, but it is a lot more complicated than that.

-Let’s quickly define the dry weight and wet weight.
+Let’s quickly define dry weight and wet weight.
 So, the dry weight is basically your bike without any fuel or fluids.
 Fluids include coolant, gas, oil, brake fluid, final driving fluid, and battery.
 But please note that for a particular manufacturer, the dry weight has a different meaning as compared to another manufacturer of the bike.

 Apart from these dry and wet aspects, it is also important to know the types of bikes out there.
 Here’s a post that answers the question mentioned above.
-Want to know how much does the motorcycle weigh?
+Want to know how much does the motorcycle weighs?
 Keep reading!